UGA Logo

 University of Georgia Logo

-To the right of the icon is the phrase “UNIVERSITY OF GEORGIA” already without the usual article “The.”
+To the right of the icon is the phrase “UNIVERSITY OF GEORGIA,” already without the usual article “The.”
 The current design consists of capital letters.
-The black words “UNIVERSITY OF” are above the red “GEORGIA,” which is placed on a separate line.
+The black words “UNIVERSITY OF” are above the red “GEORGIA,” placed on a separate line.

 UGA (University of Georgia) Seal Logo

 Three columns reflect the division of powers into the corresponding number of branches.
-On the upper arc is the word “CONSTITUTION,” and on the scrolls attached to the columns, the state motto is written in Latin.
-It is divided into several parts: “WIS” and “DOM” on the left, “JUSTICE” in the middle, “MODER” and “ATION” on the right.
+On the upper arc is the word “CONSTITUTION,” and the state motto is written in Latin on the scrolls attached to the columns.
+It is divided into several parts: “WIS” and “DOM” on the left, “JUSTICE” in the middle, and “MODER” and “ATION” on the right.

 The arch rises on three long steps.
-According to legend, there is also a warrior standing there, one of the militias participating in the American War of Independence.
-The sword raised up in his hands symbolizes the readiness to defend the current laws of the United States.
+According to legend, a warrior, one of the militias participating in the American War of Independence, stands there.
+The sword raised in his hands symbolizes his readiness to defend the current laws of the United States.

 Font and Colors